LakesideLich/WebSecurityAcademy/README.md

 # Quick Tips

 1. When working through the labs, you may find it useful to manage your scope settings.
 Rather than adding / removing the different subdomains for different labs, here's a quick scope setting configuration so you can move between labs quickly without having to mess around with your scope settings.
-Note the academyLabHeader file is excluded as well to keep it from showing in the HTTP history.
+Note the academyLabHeader file is excluded as well to prevent clutter in the HTTP history.

 ![Screen Shot 2023-07-06 at 1 03 42 AM](https://github.com/tatruesdell/WebSecurityAcademy/assets/43506369/ee9475bf-3df4-4583-b021-5a864c9b05b7)